Ted Turner: Other ventures

 In 1989, Turner created the Turner Tomorrow Fellowship for fiction offering positive solutions to global problems.
-The winner, from 2500 entries worldwide, was Daniel Quinn's Ishmael.
+The winner, from 2,500 entries worldwide, was Daniel Quinn's Ishmael.
 In 1990, he created the Turner Foundation, which focuses on philanthropic grants concerning issues pertaining to the environment and overpopulation.
-In the same year he created Captain Planet, an environmental superhero.
+In the same year, he created Captain Planet, an environmental superhero.
 Turner produced the television series Captain Planet and the Planeteers and its later sequel series with Captain Planet as the featured character.

-In 1992, the pre-May 1986 MGM library, which also included Warner Bros. properties including the early Looney Tunes and Merrie Melodies libraries and also the Fleischer Studios and Famous Studios Popeye cartoons from Paramount (and then United Artists), became the core of Cartoon Network.
-A year before, Turner's companies purchased Hanna-Barbera Productions (whose longtime parent, Taft/Great American Broadcasting, had been headquartered in Turner's original hometown of Cincinnati), beating out several other bidders including MCA Inc. (whose subsidiaries included Universal Pictures and Universal Destinations & Experiences) and Hallmark Cards.
-With the 1996 Time Warner merger, the channel's archives gained the later Warner Bros. cartoon library as well as other Time Warner-owned cartoons.
+Turner's companies purchased Hanna-Barbera Productions from Great American Broadcasting in 1991.
+Together with other Turner animation holdings, including the pre-May 1986 MGM library and pre-1949 Warner Bros. properties including early Looney Tunes and Merrie Melodies, the Hanna-Barbera library formed the core of Cartoon Network, which launched October 1, 1992.

 In 1993, Turner and Russian journalist Eduard Sagalajev founded the Moscow Independent Broadcasting Corporation (MIBC).
 This corporation operated the sixth frequency in Russian television and founded the Russian channel TV-6.
-The company was later purchased by Russian businessman Boris Berezovsky and an unknown group of private persons.
-In 2007 the license for TV-6 had expired and there was no application for renewal.
+Turner pulled out in 1994, at the insistence of local executives.
+He considered re-entering the market in 2001, during a challenging period of independent NTV.

-In 1993, Turner also considered acquiring Paramount Pictures, but withdrew from this endeavor following a meeting with then-QVC head Barry Diller.
+Also in 1993, Turner considered acquiring Paramount Pictures, but withdrew following a meeting with then-QVC head Barry Diller.
+Turner owned the Atlanta Thrashers, an ice hockey team that joined the National Hockey League in 1999.
+The team was sold in 2004, and they moved in 2011 to become the second incarnation of the Winnipeg Jets.